Miro Weinberger: Mayor of Burlington

 Weinberger was elected mayor of Burlington on March 6, 2012.
-He defeated Tim Ashe by one vote in the Democratic primary.
+He defeated Tim Ashe by one vote in the Democrat primary.
 He beat Republican Party nominee Kurt Wright in the general election.
 Weinberger won with 57.7% of the vote.
 He was reelected on March 3, 2015, Town Meeting Day, with 68% of the vote over former Burlington Public Works Director Steve Goodkind.
 On March 6, 2018, Weinberger defeated Carina Driscoll (Bernie Sanders's stepdaughter) and Infinite Culcleasure to win a third term in office with 48% of the vote.
 Weinberger won reelection in 2021 by less than 1 point against Progressive Party nominee Max Tracy.
 On September 28, 2023, Weinberger announced that he would not seek a fifth term as mayor.

 In office, Weinberger has focused on mitigating Burlington's contributions to climate change, improving early learning opportunities for youth, stewarding the city's financial health, leading initiatives to regulate Burlington's housing market, and combating the opioid epidemic.

 Burlington became the nation's first city to source all its energy from renewable generation during Weinberger's tenure as mayor in 2014.
 Weinberger and his administration have set a goal of becoming a net zero energy city in the next 15 years.
 In coordination with the City's Electric Department, he has overseen an expansion in solar installations throughout Burlington – from 25 solar arrays pre-2012 to about 160 in 2017 – and in electric vehicle charging stations and electric vehicle purchasing incentives.

 In mid-2021, Weinberger ordered the closure of the Sears Lane homeless encampment, displacing at least two residents, who filed an unsuccessful legal challenge to the decision.

 As mayor, Weinberger spearheaded an initiative to redevelop Burlington's sole closed-interior mall into a mixed-use project.
 The original mall was demolished in 2017, but redevelopment stalled for years due to funding issues and myriad lawsuits.
 Construction resumed in 2022.